monkstone/monkstone.github.com/_posts/2017-02-03-verlet_chain.md

 end
 ```

-To creat the local library I created a verlet_chain folder (nested in a library folder) and I created simple `verlet_chain.rb` file that points to the classes.
+To create the local library I created a verlet_chain folder (nested in a library folder) and I created simple `verlet_chain.rb` file that points to the classes.

 ### verlet_chain.rb

 ```ruby